alexadmin/it_overview/README.md

 - in hardcode monolith it is better to record app to db table links (1, p.
 331)
 - during deploy read DB tables and parse code, you can which table some app uses (1, p.
 331)
 - blue green DB: clone DB, apply migrations, switch traffic (1, p.
 332)
+- New service like new baby, think before creation.
+"40–90% of the total costs of a system are incurred after birth" (8, p.
+XV)

 ### Database migrations